roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Subsequently swung her right hand down.
 At the same time, Ohan took an action.
 In one pace, she emerged behind Lydia, snapping her whip crossways.
-Whereas turning, Lydia reached for Ohan's hand which were clasping a whip, thus diverting the attack downward.
+Whereas turning, Lydia reached for Ohan's hand which was clasping a whip, thus diverting the attack downward.
 Ohan lost her stance, and whip hit a _tatami_ mat.